PUBG sells 6 million copies -- and seems to be accelerating

 For most incomplete games, that'd be unthinkable -- but this is PlayerUnknown's Battlegrounds (PUBG), the early-access game that's been topping the Steam PC gaming sales charts practically nonstop since its debut in March.
 (It's a last-man-standing survival title that's like playing "The Hunger Games," but with guns.)

-Today, developer Bluehole Games announced that PUBG has now sold over 6 million copies in just four months.
+Today, developer Bluehole Studio announced that PUBG has now sold over 6 million copies in just four months.
 And while that's a feat on its own, the bigger picture is that PUBG seems to be accelerating in popularity.

 Take a look at this chart: